Shop for Plans

 - The cost of the care you received

-Note: this page gives you a general overview of an EOB, and is not specific to Cigna HealthcareSM.
-If you're a Cigna Healthcare customer you can log in to myCigna to view the EOBs for your plan.
+Note: this page gives you a general overview of an EOB and is not specific to Cigna Healthcare®.
+If you're a Cigna Healthcare customer, you can log in to myCigna to view the EOBs for your plan.

-Is my Explanation of Benefits a bill?
+Is my explanation of benefits a bill?

 How do you read an EOB?

-- Your patient details
+- Your name and details

-- The medical services you received and from who
+- Medical services you received

-- Amount billed–cost of those services
+- Amount billed (cost of those services)

 - Amount paid by your health insurance plan

-- Amount not covered–costs your health plan did not cover
+- Amount not covered (costs your health plan did not cover)

 - Amount that may have been paid from spending accounts, such as a health reimbursement account (HRA), if applicable

-EOBs are a tool for showing you the value of your health insurance plan.
+EOBs show you the value of your health insurance plan.
 You see the cost of the services you received and the savings your plan helped you achieve.
-EOBs also help you gauge how much money you may have left in accounts related to your plan.
-For some plans, EOBs also show you how close you may be to meeting your annual deductible.
-Once your deductible is met, your plan begins to help you pay for services.
+EOBs also help you understand how much money you may have left in accounts related to your plan.

 I want to...